KosVla/NonlinearBoucWenFrameBenchmark/README.md

 An example python implementation of the framework is also provided in the **Version0.0_Python** branch, along with a dedicated *ReadMe* file.

 Any additional branches provide updated or modified versions of the software.
 Each branch contains a dedicated *ReadMe* file documenting the adjustments compared to the standardized version.
-For example, the  **Version1.0_Matlab** branch contains a modified frame with hysteretic links assembled only on the rotational degrees of freedom and bending-to-shear coupling to represent a shear frame under earthquake excitation in a more realistic way.
+For example, the  **Version_1.0_Matlab** branch contains a modified frame with hysteretic links assembled only on the rotational degrees of freedom and bending-to-shear coupling to represent a shear frame under earthquake excitation in a more realistic way.
 All corresponding modifications are documented on the respective *ReadMe* files of the branch.
+Modified Features compared to Version 0.0 include:
+* Bouc-Wen links are activated only on the rotational degrees of freedom
+* Bending and shear degrees of freedom are now coupled
+* The option to assemble the Bouc-Wen bw_k coefficient from the EI coefficient of the respective beam element

 ## Features